 This request does not create any new zoning interactions.
-The proposed LDS zone is already present in the area.
+The proposed MDR, GR, and LDS zone are already present in the area.

 This request also does not grant the absolute right to develop the parcel.
 Instead, it establishes the land use framework that will allow for future consideration of a possibly clustered tentative map.
 At that time, project specific impacts can be evaluated during a public review process and appropriate conditions can be added or changes made.
 From a pure land use perspective, suburban use at 1 du/ac is appropriate with the surrounding residential uses, especially to the north, and is far more efficient in terms of infrastructure than rural designations within the TMSA.